-52. Treasury's authority under HERA to purchase the Companies' securities expired on December 31, 2009, see id. §§ 1455(l)(4), 1719(g)(4), and HERA's legislative history underscores the temporary nature of that authority.
+- 58. HERA's legislative history underscores the temporary nature of Treasury's authority to purchase Fannie and Freddie securities.
 Secretary Paulson testified to Congress that HERA would give "Treasury an 18-month temporary authority to purchase-only if necessary-equity in either of these two [Companies]."
-Recent Developments in U.S. Financial Markets and Regulatory Responses to Them: Hearing before the Comm. on Banking, Housing and Urban

-Dev., 100th Cong.
+Recent Developments in U.S. Financial Markets and Regulatory Responses to Them: Hearing before the Comm. on Banking, Housing and Urban Dev., 100th Cong.
 (2008) (statement of Henry M. Paulson, Secretary, Dep't of the Treasury) at 5 (emphasis added).
 In response to questioning from Senator Shelby, Secretary Paulson reiterated that Treasury's authority to purchase Fannie and Freddie stock was intended to be a "short-term" solution that would expire at "the end of 2009."
-Id. at 11-12.

-- 53. Treasury's PSPAs with Fannie and Freddie are materially identical.
+Id. at 11-12. - 59.
+In analyzing HERA, the Congressional Budget Office emphasized that only "before the temporary authority expired" could Treasury "provide funds to the [Companies]."
+CBO's Estimate of Cost of the Administration's Proposal to Authorize Federal Financial Assistance for the Government-Sponsored Enterprises for Housing at 2-3 (July 22, 2008) available at https://goo.gl/xGZBqp.
+"Consequently, if the Treasury purchased equity in Fannie Mae or Freddie Mac, that purchase cost would also be recorded on the budget as budget authority and outlays in 2009 or during the first few months of fiscal year 2010, before the temporary financial assistance authority expired."
+Id. at 7.
+Freddie's auditor likewise understood when the conservatorship began that "Treasury's authority to purchase [the Companies'] . . . securities will expire on December 31, 2009."

+- 60. Treasury's authority under HERA to purchase the Companies' securities expired on December 31, 2009.
+See 12 U.S.C. §§ 1455(l)(4), 1719(g)(4).
+After that date, HERA authorized Treasury only "to hold, exercise any rights received in connection with, or sell" previously purchased securities."
+Id. §§ 1455(l)(2)(D), 1719(g)(2)(D). - 61.
+Treasury's PSPAs with Fannie and Freddie are materially identical.
 Under the original unamended agreements, Treasury committed to provide up to \$100 billion to each Company to ensure that it maintained a positive net worth.
-In particular, for quarters in which either Company's liabilities exceed its assets under Generally Accepted Accounting Principles, the PSPAs authorize Fannie and Freddie to draw upon Treasury's commitment in an amount equal to the difference between its liabilities and assets. - 54.
-In return for its funding commitment, Treasury received 1 million shares of Government Stock in each Company and warrants to purchase 79.9% of the common stock of each Company at a nominal price.
-Exercising these warrants would entitle Treasury to up to 79.9% of all future profits of the Companies, subject to the Companies' obligation to share the remaining 20.1% of those profits with private common shareholders.
+In particular, for quarters in which either Company's liabilities exceed its assets under Generally Accepted Accounting Principles, the PSPAs authorize Fannie and Freddie to draw upon Treasury's commitment in an amount equal to the difference between its liabilities and assets. - 62.
+In return for its funding commitment, Treasury received one million shares of Government Stock in each Company and warrants to purchase 79.9% of the common stock of each Company at a nominal price.
+Exercising these warrants would entitle Treasury to up to 79.9% of all future profits of the Companies, subject to the Companies' obligation to satisfy their dividend obligations with respect to the preferred stock and to share the remaining 20.1% of those profits with private common shareholders.
 As Treasury noted in entering the PSPAs, the warrants "provide potential future upside to the taxpayers."
 Action Memorandum for Secretary Paulson (Sept.
-7, 2008). - 55.
+7, 2008). - 63.
 Treasury's Government Stock in each Company had an initial liquidation preference of \$1 billion.
 This liquidation preference increases by one dollar for each dollar the Companies receive from Treasury pursuant to the PSPAs.
 In the event the Companies liquidate, Treasury is entitled to recover the full liquidation value of its shares before any other shareholder may recover anything.